 Students are admitted to the English graduate program by the Graduate Selection Committee.
 Applicants for the program must have a bachelor's degree in English or in a closely related field from an accredited institution and an undergraduate GPA of at least 3.0.
-M.A.T. candidates must have a teacher's certificate from Indiana or another state in the U.S. In addition, candidates must submit recent Graduate Record Exam (GRE general) scores.
-A candidate who does not meet the GPA requirement may apply for special student status.
+M.A.T. candidates must have a teacher's certificate from Indiana or another state in the U.S. A candidate who does not meet the GPA requirement may apply for special student status.